-Trump's confidante Roger Stone found guilty in high profile trial
+Trump's confidant Roger Stone found guilty in high-profile trial

 Jurors started deliberating Thursday after about a week of testimony, including from Trump campaign chief executive Steve Bannon, who said Stone boasted about his ties to WikiLeaks and its founder Julian Assange and alerted the campaign to pending batches of damaging Democratic emails.

-Former Trump campaign deputy chairman Rick Gates also took the witness stand, telling jurors that he overheard a phone conversation in late July 2016 between Trump and Stone that appeared to be about WikiLeaks — because after the call ended, the US President said that more information would be coming out soon.
+Former Trump campaign deputy chairman Rick Gates also took the witness stand, telling jurors he overheard a phone conversation in late July 2016 between Trump and Stone that appeared to be about WikiLeaks — because after the call ended, the US President said more information would be coming out soon.

 Gates, who was also charged separately in the Mueller probe, pleaded guilty last year to conspiracy and lying to the FBI as part of a plea agreement with the government.